maxxiimo/the-front-end-manifesto/mobile-on-rails.md

 (4) When Mobvious detects that a request is coming from a mobile device, Rails will serve mobile views from the mobile folder.
 When those views are not available in the mobile folder, through template inheritance, Rails will look for the view with the same name in its regular default location.

-In our file structure _footer.html.haml is the only file with a display difference between mobile and desktop versions of our site, therefore we can use the same logo, navigation, and social links files between both versions of our site.
+EXAMPLE: In our file structure under the views/mobile/shared folder, _footer.html.haml is the only file with a display difference between the mobile and desktop versions of our site, therefore it is the only file we need to add the mobile shared folder.
+We can use the same logo, navigation, and social links files found in the views/shared folder between both versions of our site.

+So what does this mean?
+It means that our second set of Susy-based mobile responsive web design has a clear home to live in, and will be served only when our user agent detection scheme has determined that a device is mobile.

+### Susy-based Mobile RWD

+In our previous implementation of Susy breakpoints we defined the following:

+    application.scss

+    // Susy Grid

+    $total-columns:     4;
+    $column-width:      4em;
+    $gutter-width:      1em;
+    $grid-padding:      $gutter-width;

+    $break6:            6;
+    $break9:            9;
+    $break12:           12;

+To start our mobile implementation we will focus on only the first two break points as follows:

+    mobile.scss

+    // Susy Grid

+    $total-columns:     4;
+    $column-width:      4em;
+    $gutter-width:      1em;
+    $grid-padding:      $gutter-width;

+    $break6:            6;

+How will this work?

+It all starts with the question, "is the requests coming from a mobile device?"

+If true mobile.scss will be served. mobile.scss is coded to optimally handle devices with column widths of < 6 columns (464px).

+If false application.scss will be served. application.scss is designed to take advantage of the greater capabilities of devices with > 9 columns (704px) screen widths.

+If a false false squeaks by, application.scss is coded to handle the < 6 columns cases as well – although > 9 columns assets and elements might be received by the smaller device and therefore the experience is not optimized.

+And there lies the crux of using a hybrid approach, optimizing for smaller screen sizes.

 An Ajax Include Pattern
 -----------------------